• Skip to main content

 Increase Direct Certification

-Students in SNAP, TANF, FDPRI, and Medicaid (in some states) can automatically qualify without the need for an application.
+Students in SNAP, TANF, FDPRI, and Medicaid (in some states) can automatically qualify without needing an application.
 Students who are homeless, migrant, in foster care and Head Start also qualify without an application.
 Enrolling all children in the household of one qualifying student can also cut down on debt.

 Help Families Apply for SNAP